4DR1455/anomalies_trading_algorithm/README.md

 [http://localhost:80/live-quant-strategy-doge](http://localhost:80/live-quant-strategy-doge)

 ---
 *Note: This is a live project running on Oracle Cloud Infrastructure.
-You can monitor its performance live [here](http://adria-trading-bot.duckdns.org/live-quant-strategy-doge).
+You can monitor its performance live [here](http://adria-trading-bot.duckdns.org/live-quant-strategy).

-**Why doge?** I wanted a volatile stock to generate more actions to see the bot working.*

 *Disclaimer: This software is for educational purposes only.
 Do not risk capital you cannot afford to lose.*